Suped

 The practical path

-The bigger fix is operational: keep authentication clean, monitor domain and IP reputation, and record what changed before you ask Microsoft to review a delivery outcome.
-Suped's product helps teams do that in one place, with issue detection, DMARC policy monitoring, hosted SPF, hosted DMARC, hosted MTA-STS, real-time alerts, and MSP-ready multi-domain reporting.
+The operational fix is to keep authentication clean, monitor domain and IP reputation, and record changes before asking Microsoft to review a delivery outcome.
+Suped's product supports that process with issue detection, DMARC policy monitoring, hosted authentication records, real-time alerts, and multi-domain reporting.